Sockeye: a language for analyzing hardware documentation: Overview by an example

 \subsection{Mutable state via primitive modules}

-The only way to obtain mutable state in \system is via so-called \emph{primitive modules}.
-For instance, \lstinline{State<Bool>(true)} is the module that holds one boolean value, initialized to \lstinline{true}, and can be used to add a boolean flag to the \lstinline{CPU} module (\cref{line:CPU_flag}).
-It comes with builtin getter and setter methods.
-In addition to \lstinline{State}, we also provide the primitive \lstinline{Array} module that takes a key type and a value type as arguments, and can e.g.\ be used to hold the state of a 16-GB \lstinline{DRAM}, represented as an array of $2^{31}$ $64$-bit integers, as on \cref{line:DRAM_storage}.
+The only way to obtain mutable state in \system is via \emph{primitive modules}.
+For example, the \lstinline{State<Bool>(true)} module holds a boolean value, initialized to \lstinline{true}.
+It has builtin getter/setter methods, and is used to add a flag to the \lstinline{CPU} module (\cref{line:CPU_flag}).
+We also provide a primitive \lstinline{Array} module that takes key and value type arguments, which is used to model 16~GB of \lstinline{DRAM}, represented as an array of $2^{31}$ $64$-bit integers (\cref{line:DRAM_storage}).